 - Mega Man Battle Network

 - Original Big Bad Dr. Wily plays with the trope.
-Rather than appear directly in his capacity as an [Ex-BB] (like his NT Warrior self above), Dr. Wily is often presumed dead after his schemes only to reappear and retroactively establish that he'd been acting as a Greater-Scope Villain of some kind or another.
+Rather than appear directly in his capacity as an [Ex-BB] (like his NT Warrior self above), Dr. Wily is often presumed dead after his schemes, only to reappear and retroactively establish that he'd been acting as a Greater-Scope Villain of some kind or another.
 He plays it straight at the end of the fifth game, appearing to redeem the current Big Bad by force.

 - Played straight by former Gospel head Sean in the third game, who appears and reveals he's been using his skills to help people, despite his tragic history.

 - Portal.
 In both the first game and the first half of Portal 2, GLaDOS acts as the Big Bad of the game.
-But once Wheatley ended up getting uploaded into the facility, his becomes the new Big Bad of the second half while GLaDOS becomes the Deuteragonist as she teams up with Chell to stop the facility from being destroyed out of Wheatley's sheer stupidity.
+But once Wheatley ended up getting uploaded into the facility, he becomes the new Big Bad of the second half while GLaDOS becomes the Deuteragonist as she teams up with Chell to stop the facility from being destroyed out of Wheatley's sheer stupidity.

-- In Sengoku 3 there's Byakki and Okuni, two nukenin that ran away and became some of the first bosses the protagonist group fights.
-In the end both join the group by Defeat Means Playable to defeat the Greater-Scope Villain.
+- In Sengoku 3, there's Byakki and Okuni, two nukenin that ran away and became some of the first bosses the protagonist group fights.
+In the end, both join the group by Defeat Means Playable to defeat the Greater-Scope Villain.

 - Street Fighter

 - In the very first game, Sagat was the Big Bad and Ryu's final challenge.
-In his subsequent appearances he becomes a part of Shadaloo to take revenge on Ryu, but then grows disinterested in revenge and then becomes a regular fighter.
+In his subsequent appearances, he becomes a part of Shadaloo to take revenge on Ryu, but then grows disinterested in revenge and then becomes a regular fighter.

 - In the Touhou series, each game only covers a single incident.
-Since each incident is usually separate, and Defeat Means Friendship is in effect, the Big Bad of one game can make a friendly appearance the next.
+Since each incident is usually separate, and Defeat Means Friendship is in effect, the Big Bad of one game can make a friendly appearance in the next.
 Sometimes they even become playable characters.

 - Jackie Chan Adventures: